Philosophy of Friedrich Nietzsche: Jews, nationalism and European identity

 Nietzsche made numerous comments on Jews and Judaism, both positive and negative, and his attitudes changed significantly during his life, from fairly common criticism of Jews to more complex and specific perspective.
 There are also controversies about translations of his work which sometimes try to tone down his more inflammatory remarks or disguise some of the attitudes he expresses.

 He blamed Judaism for spreading the idea of monotheism which puts a perfect God so high above humans that they all seem small before him and essentially equal among themselves.
 But he also praised parts of the Old Testament and early Jewish history.
 He claimed that Judaism went through a negative, moralistic-pessimistic transformation during the Babylonian captivity.
 By losing their native aristocratic class, subjugated Jews, now composed only of the priestly caste and the Chandala, became resentful toward their foreign masters and generalized such feelings into a religious ressentiment towards any type of aristocracy, thus inventing the Master–slave morality.
 Christianity was a further, even more radical development of the same idea that went on to undermine the aristocratic Roman Empire, and was later followed by the Protestant Reformation and French Revolution.
-Although Nietzsche didn't put blame on cultural decay exclusively on Jews, like some biological anti-Semites, he did note their decisive historical influence.
-Nietzsche even claimed that anti-Semites are also the product of Jewish spirit, since with their Christian, populist and socialist ideas, they exhibit the same slave morality and ressentiment that were historically pioneered by the Jews.
-In that sense, his negative attitude towards the Jews goes even further than the usual anti-Semitism of his era.
+Although Nietzsche didn't put blame on cultural decay exclusively on Jews, like some biological antisemites, he did note their decisive historical influence.
+Nietzsche even claimed that antisemites are also the product of Jewish spirit, since with their Christian, populist and socialist ideas, they exhibit the same slave morality and ressentiment that were historically pioneered by the Jews.
+In that sense, his negative attitude towards the Jews goes even further than the usual antisemitism of his era.
 He also held many common stereotypes about Jews being shrewd, egotistical, exploitative, dishonest and manipulative, although he didn't necessarily consider all these characteristics negative.

 He also often praised Jewish intelligence and achievements.
-He had a very negative attitude toward contemporary anti-Semitic movements, which were usually based on Christian, nationalist and economic animosity towards Jews.
-In Germany, the anti-Semitic movement at the time was closely connected to the Christian socialism of Adolf Stoecker.
+He had a very negative attitude toward contemporary antisemitic movements, which were usually based on Christian, nationalist and economic animosity towards Jews.
+In Germany, the antisemitic movement at the time was closely connected to the Christian socialism of Adolf Stoecker.
 His biographers, Domenico Losurdo and Julian Young, describe Nietzsche as being primarily against such populist, economic antisemitism, seeing it as motivated purely by resentment of Jewish success and money.
 In a letter, he wrote that "anti-Semitism appears to be exactly like the struggle against the rich and the means previously employed to become rich".
 He praised old, wealthy Jewish families as a sort of refined Jewish aristocracy, seeing them as allies in the fight against socialism, while remaining scornful towards the masses of Jewish workers, artisans and merchants, who were often poor immigrants from Eastern Europe, perceived as uncouth and politically subversive.
 His most negative comments are directed against Jewish prophets and priests due to their historical influence on the West; he saw the leftist intellectuals as their modern version.
 Regarding the wealthy Jewish financiers, he even proposed an assimilationist policy of eugenic marriages with Prussian nobility.